mjeanmar/mdi-basic-training/_docs/code-colloboration/git-basics.md

 When you work on a project, it is essential to have a way of tracking changes you make to your codebase, to help you follow what you've done and even go back in time.
-We'll call this process "version control".
+We'll call this "version control".

 **Git** is the most common version control system in use today, and the